 If your combined chlorine is above 0.5 ppm, you need to break point chlorinate:

-• Add liquid chlorine to raise FC to 10 times your CC level
+• Add liquid chlorine to raise FC to at least 10 times your CC level (this is the minimum breakpoint - additional chlorine may be needed based on water conditions)

 • For example: If CC is 1.0 ppm, raise FC to 10 ppm